 That is why, in today’s blog, we’re deconstructing carbon offsetting.
 We will be using our knowledge and experience in the construction field to explore what carbon offsetting is and why people think it is beneficial for those wanting to reduce their carbon footprint.
 We will also be flipping the idea and looking into its drawbacks and why others believe it to be a scam and an easy way out to become more carbon neutral.

-As always, if you’re looking for construction equipment hire, please consider AE Faulks – we do our best to be as environmentally friendly as possible in everything we do and will never cut corners when it comes to the sustainability of our planet.
+As always, if you’re looking for construction plant hire, please consider AE Faulks – we do our best to be as environmentally friendly as possible in everything we do and will never cut corners when it comes to the sustainability of our planet.

 Explaining Carbon Offsetting